maoivy/61040-a5/README.md

 - `403` if the user is not logged in
 - `404` if the freetId is invalid
 - `403` if the user is not the author of the freet
-- `400` if the new freet content is empty or a stream of empty spaces
-- `413` if the new freet content is more than 140 characters long
+- `413` if any category is longer than 24 characters

 #### `POST /api/users/session` - Sign in user